answersLogoWhite

 The main leaders of Italian unification were Giuseppe Garibaldi, Camillo di Cavour, and Victor Emmanuel II.
 Garibaldi was a military leader and played a crucial role in the unification through his guerrilla warfare tactics.
 Cavour was a statesman who served as the prime minister of Sardinia-Piedmont and played a key role in diplomatically uniting various Italian states.
 Victor Emmanuel II was the king of Sardinia-Piedmont and later became the first king of a united Italy.

-Who was know as the father of unification of Italy?
+What caused the unification of Italy?